Thomas-Redmond/Cardiff-University-Internship-Task/README.md

 #### P710
 Skip the header row from data.csv
-Using test.csv runs readCSV and compares output row length with desired row length
+Using test.csv runs readCSV and compares output row length with desired row length Test.csv is a stored file in this program

 #### P711
 Convert Tuples to numbers
-Using test.csv runs readCSV and test that each value returned is either int / float / complex
+Using test.csv runs readCSV and test that each value returned is either int / float / complex Test.csv is a stored file in this program

 #### P712
 Handle the extra column in data.csv
-Using test.csv runs readCSV and compares output column length with desired column length
+Using test.csv runs readCSV and compares output column length with desired column length Test.csv is a stored file in this program

 #### P713
 Data should be sorted OR only plot points to avoid an untidy graph